Diego Felípez de Guzmán, 1st Marquis of Leganés

-The Marquis of Leganés by Anthony van Dyck, around 1634.

 Diego Messía Felípez de Guzmán, 1st Marquis of Leganés (baptised 7 February 1582 – 16 February 1655) was a Spanish politician and army commander.
+He crammed a long miliary career serving under different generals.

 Biography

 Diego was the youngest son of Diego Velázquez Dávila y Bracamonte, Marquis of Loriana, and Leonor de Gúzman, aunt of the Count-Duke of Olivares.

-Beginning in 1600, he fought during more than 20 years in the Spanish Netherlands in the service of Albert VII, Archduke of Austria.
+Beginning in 1600, he fought during more than 20 years in the Spanish Netherlands in the service of Archduke Albert VII of Austria.
 After the Archduke's death, Diego returned to Spain where his cousin Olivares had become valido, and under his patronage, Diego soon became very influential.

 After becoming a member of the State Council in 1626, he was made Marquis of Leganés in 1627 and that same year married Polixena Spinola, the daughter of general Ambrosio Spinola, Captain general of Spain's Army of Flanders.

 In 1627, Leganés was sent back to Flanders to force the States General to accept Olivares' project of the Union of Arms, and pay for an extra 12,000 infantry soldiers.
 On his way back, he and general Ambrosio Spinola visited the Siege of La Rochelle by the French, on which occasion they discussed the succession of the Duchy of Mantua, which would eventually lead to the War of the Mantuan Succession.